-Snowboard lovers know Stratton, which just celebrated its 60th anniversary in addition to a new solar energy partnership, as the place that started it all: The resort was the first to give snowboarders slope-access four decades ago.
-With the highest peak in Southern Vermont, Stratton gives skiers plenty of downhill action too (the vertical drop is over 2,000 feet)—over its 99 trails, 11 lifts, a summit gondola, and terrain suited to both novices and advanced skiers.
-This year, they have partnered with MOOver, a free public transit system in southern Vermont, to provide easier mountain access, and launched a new mobile app to order meals on the go, track runs, and meet friends on the mountain via real time ski tracking.
+Snowboard lovers know Stratton, which now utilizes solar energy, as the place that started it all: It was the first to give snowboarders slope-access four decades ago.
+With the highest peak in Southern Vermont, Stratton offers plenty of downhill action too (the vertical drop is over 2,000 feet)—over its 99 trails, 11 lifts, a summit gondola, and terrain suited to both novices and advanced skiers.
+They also partner with MOOver, a free public transit system in southern Vermont, to provide easier mountain access, and launched a mobile app.
 Also accessible are groomed trails for riders to explore via fat bike rentals; the four-lane snow tubing park with firepits and a warming hut; and 5k lit trails for snowshoeing and cross-country skiing at the Nordic Center.

 Where to eat and drink: Stratton Mountain Area Dining